 A contemporary villa set in immaculately tended gardens, The Manor is Delhi’s oldest boutique accommodation and has successfully held its own as India’s luxury hotels rise to the fore.
 Over the past 20 years, a surfeit of competition has threatened The Manor’s monopoly somewhat, but its tasteful portfolio of 12 guest rooms, central location, remarkable cuisine and intuitive attention to detail keep it ahead of its game.

-Delhi’s definitive boutique hotel, Shanti Home comprises a tasteful clutch of 17 individually styled guest rooms.
+The definitive boutique hotel in Delhi, Shanti Home comprises a tasteful clutch of 17 individually styled guest rooms.
 Blinds are drawn down against the hotel’s proximity to Indira Gandhi International Airport, with beautiful Indian-inspired décor, tastefully arranged lounge areas and the romantic flicker of candles creating a tranquil oasis away from the hustle.

 A chic quartet of airy guest rooms on the fringe of Hauz Khas, Scarlette New Delhi is helmed by charming French duo Pauline and Elisabeth.
-This particular Delhi boutique hotel fashions itself on a traditional bed and breakfast, complete with morning croissants served on your own, private balcony.
+This particular boutique hotel in Delhi fashions itself on a traditional bed and breakfast, complete with morning croissants served on your own, private balcony.

 Feature images © byheaven/iStock; Haveli Hauz Khas; Colonel’s Retreat; ferrantraite/iStock; The Manor; Shanti Home; Meinzahn/iStock